Yorshka-Vermilion/Yorshka-Vermilion/README.md

 :office: I'm working at Kielce University of Technology as Lecturer

 :mortar_board: I graduated with honors in computer science from the Kielce University of Technology in 2022.
-My master's thesis has won in the contest for the best thesis in IT in region.
+My master's thesis has won in the contest for the best thesis in IT in the county.

 🔭 I'm currently working on a 2D strategy game on my own engine using SFML library (c++), some Minecraft mods (java), and "smart" devices for my home and outdoor.